reemsakr/GraduationProject-backend/README.md

 ## Running the application

-Use the following command to run the application in using node:
+Use the following command to run the application using node:

 ```bash
 npm run start